Electromagnetic evanescent field associated with surface acoustic wave: Response of metallic thin films: Electrostatic limit

-Here we remark on how our results fit into the electrostatic approximation.
-The electric field is then purely longitudinal, which should be screened by free charges and cannot penetrate into the conductor beyond the electrostatic screening length ($\sim \lambda _{\rm TF}$).
-This apparently contradicts our results [Eq.~(\ref{eq:E_metal_solved})] in which the transverse component remains nonzero and unscreened up to a much larger distance $\sim q^{-1}$ even in the electrostatic limit.
-To resolve this puzzle, one should carefully distinguish two possible definitions of the longitudinal and transverse components.
-Namely, one may call $\bm{E}^\mathrm{L} $ ($\bm{E}^\mathrm{T} $) longitudinal (transverse) if \\ (i) $\nabla \times \bm{E}^\mathrm{L} = \bm{0} $ ($\nabla \cdot \bm{E}^\mathrm{T} =0$), \\ or if\\ (ii) $\nabla \cdot \bm{E}^\mathrm{L} \neq 0 $ ($\nabla \times \bm{E}^\mathrm{T} \neq \bm{0}$).\\ So far, we have used (i) to classify longitudinal and transverse fields, which conforms with the terminology often used.
-However, (ii) is better adapted in the screening argument as it is the condition for generating the screening charges and currents through the Gauss' and Amp\`ere-Maxwell law, respectively.
-The difference between the two definitions is usually immaterial, but it does matter when $\bm{E} =-\nabla \phi $ and $\nabla ^2 \phi =0$, i.e., when $\phi $ is a harmonic function.
-Such a harmonic $\bm{E}$ qualifies to be longitudinal as well as transverse under (i), whereas it is neither of them according to (ii).
-It turns out that $\bm{E}^\mathrm{TM}$ in Eq.~(\ref{eq:E_metal_solved}) is exactly the harmonic $\bm{E}$ under the electrostatic approximation.
-That is, $\bm{E}^\mathrm{TM}$ satisfies both $\nabla \cdot \bm{E}^\mathrm{TM} = 0$ and $\left( \nabla \times \bm{E}^\mathrm{TM} \right) _y \propto iq\left( \alpha ^2 /q^2 - 1 \right) E_z^\mathrm{TM}\rightarrow 0$ as $\alpha \to q$.
-Thus $\bm{E}^\mathrm{TM}$ is longitudinal by (i) but is not by (ii).
-If we were to use (ii), it is reasonable to have $\bm{E}^\mathrm{TM}$ that penetrates deep into the conductor with a decay length of $\sim q^{-1}$.
-Note that abandoning the electrostatic approximation removes such ambiguity: the longitudinal and transverse components are clearly distinguished (there is no equivalent harmonic component) and they are respectively screened by induced charges and currents.
+As noted after Eq.~(\ref{eq:inf_current}), retaining the transverse fields appears essential for satisfying charge conservation at the boundaries of a conductor.
+This may appear at odds with the perception that the electrostatic potential should describe longitudinal fields.
+If this were the case, the quasi-electrostatic approximation would never work for time-dependent problems involving conductors.
+To resolve the puzzle, one should carefully distinguish two possible definitions of the longitudinal and transverse components.
+Namely, one may call $\bm{E}^\mathrm{L} $ ($\bm{E}^\mathrm{T} $) longitudinal (transverse) if \\ (a) $\nabla \times \bm{E}^\mathrm{L} = \bm{0} $ ($\nabla \cdot \bm{E}^\mathrm{T} =0$), \\ or if\\ (b) $\nabla \cdot \bm{E}^\mathrm{L} \neq 0 $ ($\nabla \times \bm{E}^\mathrm{T} \neq \bm{0}$).\\ So far, we have used (a) to classify longitudinal and transverse fields, which conforms with the terminology often adopted.
+In this way, the electric field in the quasi-electrostatic approximation is always longitudinal.
+However, (b) is better adapted in the screening argument as it is the condition for generating the screening charges and currents through the Gauss' and Amp\`ere-Maxwell laws, respectively.
+Usually, the difference between the two definitions does not matter, but there is a case that it does: $\bm{E}=-\nabla \phi ^{\rm H}$ where the harmonic potential $\phi ^{\rm H}$ satisfies $\nabla ^2 \phi ^{\rm H}=0$.
+Such an $\bm{E}$ is classified as simultaneously longitudinal and transverse according to (a), but as neither of the two according to (b).
+When solving the Poisson's equation $\nabla ^2 \phi = -\rho /\varepsilon $ arising from Gauss' law, $\phi ^{\rm H}$ enters as a source-free solution to be added to satisfy prescribed boundary conditions.
+Therefore, the answer to the above question is anticipated to be that the quasi-electrostatic approximation does include a transverse field in the sense of (a), or equivalently the transverse field in the exact treatment reduces to a harmonic component in the sense of (b).